Didn’t Match: What Should I Do Now?

 - Picking/Applying to Enough Programs – It is utterly vital that you pick residency programs with requirements you qualify for.
 For example, do they accept IMGs?
 What are the minimum USMLE scores?
 Do they have a Time Since Graduation cutoff? etc. Program research can be the key to a successful Match season if you start early (around June to August) and thoroughly.
 You also need to apply to enough programs.
 We suggest 100 programs per specialty, which means you should budget accordingly.
 Applying to 100 programs is a little over $2,000 and you do not want to be limited by finances.

-Being disappointed with your Match results is perfectly natural and understandable, but staying negative for too long will cut into your time to better prepare for the next Match season.
 The key to a successful Match is preparation and planning, and the sooner you can start, the better!